Yu-Wu/Decoupled-Novel-Object-Captioner/prepare_data/README.md

 ```
 It may takes 20 minutes to finish the feature extraction process.

-### Generate the NOC COCO dataset
+### Generate the NOC COCO Dataset
 ```shell
 sh step4_transfer_coco_to_noc.sh
 ```
-We change the original MSCOCO dataset to fit the novel object captioning setting.
+We transfer the original MSCOCO dataset to fit the novel object captioning setting.

 All the preprocessed results can be found in `mscoco`.